sorinmarti/django_ndr_core/docs/modules/how-to-get-started.rst

 This will start the Docker image and expose port 8000.
 You can then access the NDR Core frontend by going to http://localhost:8000.

 Using the image in production is not recommended.
+Instead you should install NDR Core on a server (see next chapter).

 Server Installation
 -------------------